1987–1989 JVP insurrection: 1971 JVP Insurrection

 The JVP launched an open revolt against Prime Minister Sirimavo Bandaranaike's government in April 1971.
 While the government was caught off guard, it was able to subdue the insurgency in a matter of weeks.
 The insurgency may have led to the death of 4,000–5,000 people.
 Over 20,000 suspected rebels, mostly young people, were arrested in the period that followed the insurrection, but most were released after rehabilitation.
 The Sri Lankan government called upon India for military assistance, however Indian involvement was less known at the time of the insurrection.

 Rohana Wijeweera and the other major leaders of the insurgency were sentenced to prison and the JVP was banned as a political party.
 However, all of them were released in 1977 by new Prime Minister J. R. Jayewardene after the UNP won the general elections after running on a platform of amnesty for those prosecuted by the infamous Criminal Justice Commission.

 Tamil insurgency and pro-United States policy

 During the mid-1980s, as the Sri Lankan Civil War with Tamil militants in the north became more intense, there was a significant shift in the ideology and goals of the JVP.
 Initially Marxist in orientation, the JVP claimed to represent the oppressed of both the Tamil and Sinhalese communities.
 Later, however, the group increasingly began to identify as a Sinhalese nationalist organization, opposing any compromise with the Tamil insurgency.

+After the war, the JVP continued as a political party advocating for peace and reconciliation between Sinhalese and Tamil communities.